 Applicants may request up to $250,000 in direct costs per/year plus applicable Facilities and Administrative (F&A) costs.

 Yes.
-In addition to the direct costs, applicable facilities and administrative costs will be provided.
+In addition to the direct costs, applicable Facilities and Administrative (F&A) costs will be provided.

 Consultant costs, equipment, supplies, travel for key persons, and other program-related expenses may be included in the proposed budget.
 These expenses must be justified as specifically required by the proposed program and must not duplicate items generally available at the applicant institution.
 Guest speakers, outside experts, consultant costs, administrative personnel, and other program-related expenses may be included in the proposed budget.
 These expenses must be justified as specifically required by the proposed program and must not duplicate items generally available at the applicant institution.
-Awardees must budget for attendance of relevant personnel at an annual awardee meeting starting with the October 29-30, 2013 kick-off meeting, to be held in Bethesda, MD.
+Awardees must budget for attendance of relevant personnel at an annual awardee meeting starting with a meeting on October 30-31, 2014 to be held in Bethesda, MD.
 Expenses are not to exceed $1500 per person per trip.

-PIs and relevant personnel will be expected to attend the “kick-off” meeting in Bethesda, MD, October 29-30, 2013.
+PIs and relevant personnel will be expected to attend an annual awardee meeting in Bethesda, MD.
+The first relevant meeting will be October 30-31, 2014.
 Periodic teleconference calls will augment interactions between the awardees.
 NIH staff will evaluate progress of the program as it develops through site visits and other contacts.
 Awardees will be required to submit a report each year describing the progress made under this grant.

 No. Competing renewal applications for NIH Director’s BEST Awards will not be allowed.